marcelpatrick/3rdPersonShooter/README.md

 # 1: Create Components

-Create a BasePawn C++ Class.
+Create a BasePawn C++ Class inheriting from Pawn class.
 This will be the parent class of all of our tank and tower components in the game.

 ## 1.1: Declare Component Variables:
 In its header file initialize and expose the variables that will correspond to each of the components that we will use in the world: